alexn11/stable-diffusion-image-archive-lob/notes.md

 # ideas

+- the base64 of the jpg is shorter than the key!
 - it seems that the second tensor in the prompt embeddings IS important (and not a duplicate of the 1st one)
 - use a small resolution model
 - use a quantised model